 Behavior and Lifestyle

-No information is known about the Myanmar snub-nosed monkey daily routines yet; however, their routines may be similar to those of the Yunnan snub-nosed monkey.
+Little information is yet known about the Myanmar snub-nosed monkey’s daily routines; however, their routines may be similar to those of the Yunnan snub-nosed monkey.

 Most of the information found on the species originates from interviews that Flora & Fauna International (FFI) scientists conducted with local hunters who say that these monkeys live at high altitudes from May to October, but when snowfall starts and food is scarce, they can be found lower and closer to villages.